How to make it

 - Start by making the gnocchi.
 Peel the potatoes and cut into chunks of roughly the same size.
 Put into a saucepan of cold, well-salted water and bring to the boil.
 Continue to cook until a knife easily slides in.

 - Drain the potatoes and mash well so there are no lumps (alternatively use a ricer).
-In a mixing bowl, combine the mashed potatoes with 9oz of the all purpose flour, a good pinch of salt, the Gran Luchito Smoked Chilli Mayo , eggs and butter.
+In a mixing bowl, combine the mashed potatoes with 250g of the plain flour, a good pinch of salt, the Gran Luchito Chipotle Mayo, eggs and butter.
 Mix well.

 - Empty onto a clean, floured work-surface and knead, adding more flour to bring together.
 Stop kneading when a nice soft dough is formed (as overworking it will make the end product chewy).

 - Clean the work surface and dust with flour.
 Break the dough into about 4 balls.
-Roll into a sphere then roll each sphere into a long sausage about 1" wide.
+Roll into a sphere then roll each sphere into a long sausage about 3cm wide.

-- Use a knife to cut each sausage into lots of little chunks about ½" thick.
-Make sure they're dusted with flour so as to stop them sticking to one another.
+- Use a knife to cut each sausage into lots of little chunks about 1.5cm thick.
+Make sure they’re dusted with flour so as to stop them sticking to one another.

 - Using a fork, lightly press each chunk into the tines/prongs (see pictures below).
 This will create a grooved shape on one side, and a dip on the other, both of which will help to trap sauce.